::p_load(sf, terra, spatstat,

 Notice that all the geospatial layers are within the same map extend.
 This shows that their referencing system and coordinate values are referred to similar spatial context.
 This is very important in any geospatial analysis.

-Alternatively, we can also prepare a pin map by using the code chunk below.
+Alternatively, we can also prepare a interactive point symbol map by using the code chunk below.

 tmap_mode('view')